 On 20th April 1603, James I and VI of England, Ireland and Scotland reappointed Sir Richard’s position as Marshal and named him a Privy Councillor.

 In 1608, Sir Richard was instrumental in suppressing the raising of Sir Cahir O’Doherty who was the last Gaelic Lord of Inishowen in northwest Ireland.
 Sir Richard and Sir Oliver Lambert were sent from Dublin on 1st May 1608 with an army to suppress the uprising.
-During the battle Sir Richard killed Sir Cahir O’Doherty, capture Castle Doe and dispersed the rebellious rebels.
+During the battle Sir Richard killed Sir Cahir O’Doherty, captured Castle Doe and dispersed the rebellious rebels.
 Sir Richard was rewarded on 29th June 1609 with a grant of the district of Fercullen, Wicklow, containing the ancient de la Poer estate of Powerscourt.
 Fercullen comprised a district five miles in length, and four in breadth and erected into a manor on the 26th May 1611.

 In the County of Wexford Sir Richard had many lands granted to him.
 These were erected into the manor of Wingfield, together with which he received 800 acres for a demesne, and the right to hold a fair at Armagh on the 24th April each year.
 Also, on 3 December 1610, Sir Richard had a grant of the castle and lands of Benburb, in the county of Tyrone, containing 2000 acres, which were erected into the manor of Benburb.